Price confirmation hearings and health policy — US Health Care Series Part 1

 Will nobody get healthcare because the uncontrolled federal healthcare spending will bankrupt the whole system, however, the best will be done to ensure that every deserving American is covered?

-And maybe the key word in those closing statements might be “deserving,” which has the subject of much interpretation and debate in many U.S. government social and healthcare debates and negotiations.
+And maybe the key word in those closing statements might be “deserving,” which has been the subject of much interpretation and debate in many U.S. government social and healthcare discussions and negotiations.

 The U.S. healthcare system promises to be and needs to be the subject of a rigorous and informed decision-making process, with the American public remaining aware and engaged as the impacts on their families will be tremendous.